animal surrender

 Before you request to surrender your pet, please consider the following:

-If you originally adopted your pet from a shelter or rescue, even if it was out-of-state, please reach out to that shelter or rescue to find out more about returning your animal.
-Most reputable rescues or shelters will always take back animals that they have adopted out.
+If you originally adopted YOUR PET from a shelter or rescue, even if it was out-of-state, please reach out to that shelter or rescue to find out more about returning your animal.
+Most rescues will take back animals that they have adopted out.

-If you want to surrender your pet because of unwanted behavioral issues (inappropriate urination/defacation, aggression, etc.), FIRST speak to a veterinarian or trainer to determine if unwanted habits or behaviors can be remedied.
+If you want to surrender your DOG or CAT because of unwanted behavioral issues (inappropriate urination/defacation, aggression, etc.), FIRST speak to a veterinarian or trainer to determine if unwanted habits or behaviors can be remedied.
 Often issues like destruction of furniture or incessant barking can be resolved with cost-effective and easily available resources and tools.

 For dog-training we recommend,

-in the East Valley: Charliebar Boarding & Training, or Nothing’s Impawsible Training
+in the East Valley: Charliebar Boarding & Training

-If you want to surrender a litter of kittens that you originally discovered outside please review the Arizona Humane Society’s guide for dealing with feral and/or kittens discovered in the rough.
+If you are seeking to surrender KITTENS that you discovered outside please review the Arizona Humane Society’s guide for dealing with feral and/or kittens discovered in the rough.

 If you desire to surrender your DOG to Desert Paws Rescue, we are currently unable to Intake dogs due to a shortage of Canine Fosters.
 If you are able to foster your dog while we assist with medical and adoption services, please email us at info@desertpawsrescue.org PLEASE NOTE: We require experience in fostering to provide this service and will need a reference to confirm your previous experience volunteering or fostering for another rescue or shelter.